 Once you have a backup, you can restore your system backup at any time.
 To restore system image, you can click Restore and Select Task, then select a system image backup and tick Restore this system backup, finally choose a destination path and click Start Restore to move on.

-If your backup does not on the same computer, you can copy your backup to USB disk and then restore backup from external hard drive.
-If both computers are on the same network, you can use Universal Restore feature.
-It allows you to restore image on a different computer, even with dissimilar hardware.
+- If your backup does not on the same computer, you can copy your backup to USB disk and then restore backup from external hard drive.

 Wrapping thing up